Multi-messenger Astronomy with Quenched Superradiance: Review of Black Hole Superradiance

-Superradiance is a phenomenon, through which ultra-light bosons can form a cloud around a rotating compact object if the angular momentum of the rotating compact object is high enough to trigger it~\cite{Bekenstein:1973mi,Bekenstein:1998nt}.
-Essentially the scalar field amplifies around the compact object through the extraction of energy and angular momentum.
-In this study, we focus on ULS cloud forming around rotating black holes.
-The scalar cloud can be gravitationally bound to the rotating BH to form a bound system with discrete energy levels.
+Black holes, which are some of the very first solutions of the Einstein's field equations, can be characterised mainly by three properties, i.e. their mass, charge, and spin.
+All black holes, irrespective of their mass, charge, and spin has an event horizon from which nothing, even photons can escape.
+Furthermore, rotating black holes, which are the main interest of this work, has a region outside their event horizon, inside which all objects are bound to co-rotate with the black hole.
+This region is called the ergoshpere and it is of specific interest because negative energy object can exist inside this region.
+Using this theoretical property of the ergosphere, Penrose conducted a thought experiment, in which an object of finite initial energy can enter inside the ergoregion, where it can decay into two daughter particles, one with negative and another with positive energy.
+If the negative energy daughter particle fall into the black hole then the positive energy daughter particle can exit the ergoregion with energy higher than the parent particle.
+This process of energy extraction from a rotating black hole, is called the Penrose process and the field theoretical analogue of this process forms the foundation of black hole superradiance.
+Black hole superradiance is a phenomenon through which particles can form a cloud around a black holes at the expense of the energy of the black hole.
+In this case, we are considering the formation of a cloud of bosonic particles around rotating black holes~\cite{Bekenstein:1973mi,Bekenstein:1998nt}.
+Essentially the boson field amplifies around the compact object through the extraction of energy and angular momentum of the black hole.
+In this study, we focus on ULB cloud forming around rotating black holes.
+It is worth mentioning here that the two quantities through which a rotating black hole can be characterized are the mass of the black holes $M_{\mathrm{BH}}$ and the dimensionless spin of the black hole $a_* = J/GM_{\mathrm{BH}}^2$ where $J$ is the angular momentum of the black hole.
+The boson cloud can be gravitationally bound to the rotating BH to form a bound system with discrete energy levels.
 This system is analogous to a hydrogen atom and hence it is termed as `gravitational atom'.
-The efficiency of the superradiance process, i.e. the creation of the ultra-light scalar cloud, depends on the ratio of the gravitational radius of the BH and the Compton wavelength of the scalar which is called as gravitational fine structure constant $\alpha_g$ and can be expressed as a combination of the mass of the scalar and the BH~\cite{Brito:2015oca},
+The efficiency of the superradiance process, i.e. the creation of the ULB cloud, depends on the ratio of the gravitational radius ($r_g = GM_{\mathrm{BH}}$) of the BH and the Compton wavelength of the boson.
+This ratio is called gravitational fine structure constant $\alpha_g$ and can be expressed as a combination of the mass of the boson and the BH~\cite{Brito:2015oca},